-Another reason that the task of measurement in high-speed networks difficult is IC, which is deployed in most high-bandwidth Network Interface Cards (NICs).
+Another reason for the difficulty in the task of measurement in high-speed networks is IC, which is deployed in most highbandwidth Network Interface Cards (NICs).
 IC is a technique in which NICs group multiple packets that arrive in a short time interval and pass them to the OS in a single interrupt.
 IC reduces the CPU overhead when the arrival intervals of packets become small.
 Because the inter-arrival intervals of the packets observed by the kernel are changed, IC has an enormous impact on bandwidth measurement tools, in which the arrival intervals of packets are utilized for bandwidth estimation.